-Correctional officers are responsible for overseeing individuals who have been arrested and are awaiting trial or who have been convicted of a crime and sentenced to serve time in a jail, reformatory, or penitentiary.
+Correctional Officer Professionals (COP) are responsible for overseeing individuals who have been arrested and are awaiting trial or who have been convicted of a crime and sentenced to serve time in a jail, reformatory, or penitentiary.
 Correctional officers maintain security and inmate accountability to prevent disturbances, assaults, and escapes.
 Officers have no law enforcement responsibilities outside the institution where they work.

 Police and sheriffs’ departments in county and municipal jails or precinct station houses employ many correctional officers, also known as detention officers.
 Most of the approximately 3,400 jails in the United States are operated by county governments, with about three-quarters of all jails under the jurisdiction of an elected sheriff.
 Individuals in the jail population change constantly as some are released, some are convicted and transferred to prison, and new offenders are arrested and enter the system.